simonmcmanus/speclate/README.md

 ###What just happened?

-The NPM run build command does a couple of things, firstly it generates our client side router and service worker file, then it runs speclate --all which does the following:
+The NPM run build command does a couple of things, firstly it generates our client side router and service worker file, then it runs **speclate --all** which does the following:

 1. Generate a completely static version of all pages defined in the spec.
-Speclate puts it in /docs if your don't specify a different folder.
+These will be used for the inital page load and will be served to crawlers or anyone who doesn't have javascript enabled.
-2. Generetate a JSON file for each page on the site: /docs/api/speclate, this contains just the data that changes between pages.
+2. Generetate a JSON file for each page on the site: **/docs/api/speclate**, this contains just the data that changes between pages and will be used to check the server for changes.
-3. Move the layouts pages and components into the appropriate place so that the pages can be rendered from the browser (/docs)
+3. Move the layouts pages and components defined in the spec into the appropriate place so that the pages can be rendered in the browser.

 #CLI